How I Saved My Mother’s Life

 “Yes, it is.
 Who’s calling?”

 “I’m a lab technician at the Princess Margaret Hospital.
-We’ve analyzed your blood and you’re a suitable match for your mother’s bone marrow transplant.
+We’ve analyzed your blood, and you’re a suitable match for your mother’s bone marrow transplant.
 Do you give us permission to pass the results on to her physician?”

 “Yes, of course.
 Can I ask what the procedure involves?”

 “If you’re chosen, you’ll be given a drug four days in advance to increase your stem cell production.
-Your mother will undergo chemotherapy, essentially wiping out her immune cells to replace with yours.
+Your mother will undergo chemotherapy, essentially wiping out her immune cells to replace them with yours.
 It will be a full-day procedure.
 They’ll take as much blood as necessary.
 Are you comfortable with that?”

 “I guess, if that’s what it takes.”